 Latest Videos

-Speaker: Dr. Ramdas Kanissery, Associate Professor in Weed Science at the UF/IFAS Southwest Florida Research and Education Center in Immokalee.
+Speaker: Dr. Fernando Alferez, Associate Professor in Weed Science at the UF/IFAS Southwest Florida Research and Education Center in Immokalee.

-Speaker: Dr. Ute Albrecht, Associate Professor in Plant Physiology at the UF/IFAS Southwest Florida Research and Education Center in Immokalee.
+Speaker: Dr. Nabil Killiny, Associate Professor in Plant Pathology at the Citrus Research and Education Center in Lake Alfred.

 Educational Videos

-by Dr. Jude Grosser, UF-IFAS Citrus Research and Education Center, Lake Alfred - Artificial intelligence- (AI-) enabled technologies for precision citrus management.
+by Dr. Sarah Strauss, UF-IFAS Southwest Florida Research and Education Center in Immokalee. - Artificial intelligence- (AI-) enabled technologies for precision citrus management.

 by Dr. Ioannis Ampatzidis, UF-IFAS Southwest Florida Research and Education Center in Immokalee - Evaluating Brassinosteroids to improve citrus fruit quality and tree protection under HLB.